khetansarvesh/NLP/README.md

 # $\color{cyan}{LLM\ Agents\}$
+- With foundation models that are able to do multiple tasks, you just need to do [prompting](https://www.promptingguide.ai/) to solve a single downstream task problem.
+- But many times prompting does not work well, this is called HALLUCINATION PROBLEM.
+The model would sometimes give wrong answers to prompted questions (incases where such a task was not trained during the training of multitask foundation model)
+- To solve this hallucination probelm you can finetune the foundation models for specific tasks.

 There are many good frameworks but some of the good ones are Langraph and Autogen (supports communication between llms)
 - [ReACT](https://arxiv.org/pdf/2210.03629) Paper
 - [Reflection](https://proceedings.neurips.cc/paper_files/paper/2023/file/1b44b878bb782e6954cd888628510e90-Paper-Conference.pdf) Paper